-The proponent's proposed changes to the NER would:70
+The South Australian Government's proposed changes to the NER would: 108

-- 1. recast the good faith bidding provisions in the negative such that a rebid would be taken not to be made in good faith unless, at the time of making the bid, the generator had a genuine intention to honour that bid if material circumstances remain unchanged; - 2. provide that a variation to a bid or rebid must be made as soon as practicable after a change in material circumstances comes to its attention; - 3. provide that a variation to a bid or rebid must not be made unless it is in response to a significant and quantifiable change in price, demand or other data published by AEMO, or other relevant circumstances; - 4. provide that the non-fulfilment of a trader's subjective expectation as the result of a rebid is not a change in material circumstances; and - 5. allow the AER to assess the intention of a participant by having regard to all of the bids and rebids that the participant has substantial control over.
+- 1. recast the good faith bidding provisions in the negative such that a rebid would be taken not to be made in good faith unless, at the time of making the bid, the generator had a genuine intention to honour that bid if material circumstances remain unchanged; - 2. provide that a variation to an offer or rebid must be made as soon as practicable after a change in material circumstances comes to its attention; - 3. provide that a variation to an offer or rebid must not be made unless it is in response to a significant and quantifiable change in price, demand or other data published by AEMO, or other relevant circumstances; - 4. provide that the non-fulfilment of a trader's subjective expectation as the result of a rebid is not a change in material circumstances; and - 5. allow the AER to assess the intention of a participant by having regard to all of the offers, bids and rebids that the participant has substantial control over.

-4.3.2 The proponent's view
+4.2.1 The South Australian Government's view